Malocclusion in Children

 Key points about malocclusion in children

 Malocclusion is when a child’s teeth are crooked or crowded.
-The child may also have

-a problem with his or her bite.
+also have a problem with their bite.

 Many different things often help lead to malocclusion, such as genes.
+Children older

-Children older than age 5 who suck their fingers are more at risk for it.
+than age 5 who suck their fingers are more at risk for it.

-also have gum disease and jaw joint problems.
+gum disease and jaw joint problems.

 X-rays and impressions of the teeth can help diagnose malocclusion.